 When winter rolls around and temperatures start to drop, container gardens have even more benefits.
 To protect your potted plants from freezing, all you’ll need to do is bring them inside.
 That way, you’ll have more plant options and you won’t have to worry about frost protection measures such as covering your plants.

 While a rain garden might take some creativity, research, and effort to design and build, it will be more low-maintenance in the long run than a traditional garden.
 That’s because rain gardens collect stormwater runoff and therefore don’t need supplemental watering from you.
 After you establish your rain garden, it can take care of itself for the most part.

 That’s not all rain gardens are good for.
 They’re also an easy way to help the environment because they filter pollutants out of stormwater runoff before it flows into the Great Salt Lake and other local basins.

 With a rain garden, you can help keep Salt Lake City’s water clean, so it doesn’t go the way of the city’s air, which is among the most polluted in the U.S.

 For your SLC rain garden, you’ll want to use plants that can tolerate both drought and flooding so your rain garden lives through dry periods and standing water for up to 48 hours after rainfall.

-If the idea of a high water bill doesn’t bother you, an automatic irrigation system is an effective way to make your Salt Lake City landscape more low-maintenance.
-During the dry season, all you would need to do to keep your lawn and garden from thirsting to death is set the timer on your sprinklers.
+If the idea of high water use and a high water bill doesn’t bother you, an automatic irrigation system is an effective way to make your Salt Lake City landscape design more low-maintenance.
+During the dry season, all you would need to do to keep your lawn and garden from thirsting to death is set the timer on your sprinkler system.

 Even though it can get expensive, installing an irrigation system might be worth it for you, since automatic sprinklers increase property value and set you free from having to manually water your plants.